ljunggren/boozang-docs/README.md

 ![loop](images/loop.png)

-To set a test to loop over a set of data (to repeat it's execution for each data entry) click on the first line of the test (denoting the test settings) and click the Kebab icon -> Advanced.
+To set a test to loop over a set of data (to repeat its execution for each data entry), click on the first line of the test (denoting the test settings) and click the Kebab icon -> Advanced.
 In "Loop data" select the data you want to loop over.
 The test will be run once for each data entry, and the current data entry will be available in the `$loop`handle.

 The following data formats are supported to drive loops